-The aftercare providers assist the patient in picking up life skills, through therapies like cognitive behavioral therapy (CBT), group therapy, etc., that help them moderate their compulsive behaviors so that their risk of relapse is reduced once they have left the facility.
+The aftercare providers assist the patient in picking up life skills, through therapies like cognitive behavioral therapy (CBT) and group therapy which helps them moderate their compulsive behaviors so that their risk of relapse is reduced once they have left the facility.

 Hillside Mission does not leave the patient’s side even after they have completed the rehab treatment process.
 Our robust alumni program ensures that the patients are a part of the treatment community where people like them understand their challenges and provide the support they need.
 Becoming a part of Hillside Mission’s alumni program provides them an opportunity to share moments from their journey and rejoice in not only their success but also the triumph of hundreds of others like them.